ekundayo-ab/population-management-api/README.md

-# SMS Management API
+# Population Management API

-An API that models sending and receiving of messages between provided contacts.
+An API that models a population management system with use cases for a countries, states and local government areas locations.

 ### Requirements
 - PostgreSQL